 The curation underscores the value of memory formations that take place counter to dominant and official histories, experiences and knowledge making.

-Beginning in March 2021 [postponed from May 2020, due to the pandemic], the Archive and related digital exhibits will be rendered to the public over time, in fragments.
+Beginning in October 2023, the Archive and related digital exhibits will be rendered to the public over time, in fragments.

 Above: Banner image is taken from: “Stepping Out” by painter and artist Arpana Caur © courtesy of artist; Below: Thumbnail 1 image: “Dharti” by painter and artist Arpana Caur © courtesy of artist; Thumbnail 2 image: Photograph of documents chronicling enforced disappearances in Punjab (1984-1995) by Robert Nickelsberg in 2014 © courtesy of PCRes-Berkeley; Thumbnail 3 image: “1947 (Memories)” by painter and artist Arpana Caur © courtesy of artist; Thumbnail 4 image: Collage by PCRes-Berkeley.
 Further details are available here.